Gekkio/mooneye-gb/docs/accuracy.markdown

 If we add one extra nop (= 7 nops in total), we get $14.
 In the 6 nops case, there are 19 ld a,(hl) calls which don't see data, and one call which sees the data.
 The total cycle count at the last failing call is 6 + 19 * (1 + 2 + 2 + 3) + (1 + 2) = 161 cycles.
 So, waiting for 161 cycles is not enough to see the DMA end.
 Adding one NOP makes the ld a, (hl) see memory normally, so therefore the total cycle length of OAM DMA is 162 cycles.

 We are copying 40 x 32 bits = 160 bytes, so most likely we have one cycle per byte, and the extra 2 are startup/teardown cycles...

+### What happens if another OAM DMA is requested while one is already active?

+A new OAM DMA is started, so the entire process starts all over again.